AndyShiue/Ende-readme/README.md

 ```

 It sounds reasonable to say that all the universes I mentioned are so called *small* universes the type of which is `Type<ω>`.
-`Type<ω>` is special in that elements of it can inherits another one.
+`Type<ω>` is special in that elements of it can inherit another one.
 `Tuple` would become a data type from `Type<ω>` to `Type<ω>` then.

 ```rust